nscendoni/sling-org-apache-sling-auth-oauth-client/README.md

 ### Deployment

 A set of dependencies required by this bundle, on top of the Sling Starter ones, is available at `src/main/features/main.json`.
+For the tokens to be stored in Redis ( see [#redis-storage] ) an additional feature with dependencies is found at `src/main/features/redis.json`.

 Since the bundle relies on encryption to create and validate the OAuth 2.0 `state` parameter, a `CryptoService` must be configured